kuzyo/gitops-k8-config/LEARNING_PLAN.md

 - Always test Helm templates with `helm template` before deploying
 - ArgoCD caches Git repos - restart `argocd-repo-server` if stuck
 - Multi-arch images are essential for ARM-based machines (Apple Silicon, AWS Graviton)
+- Use separate ArgoCD Applications for each service (UI, API) for independent deployments